There are no prerequisistes to take the exam.

 You may sit the morning and afternoon sittings on different days, unless your employer requires you to sit the entire exam in one day.

-The ABPI Code of Practice Clause 16.3 states that representatives must take an appropriate examination within their first year of employment as a representative, and must pass it within two years.
+The ABPI Code of Practice Clause 16.3 states that representatives must take an appropriate examination (this includes disease area units) within their first year of employment as a representative, and must pass it within two years.
 This time limit does not apply to candidates not currently employed in the promotion of medicines to prescribers.
 If you have any queries about your individual circumstances, contact the PMCPA.

 You must bring photo ID in the form of a passport or driving licence to your exam.
 If you have changed your name from the one on your exam website profile you must bring proof of this change, for example a marriage certificate.
 You will not be allowed to sit the exam unless you produce valid photo ID.
 If you have any queries about your ID, please contact the ABPI as soon as possible.